aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/java/sending-emails/creating-html-formatted-emails/_index.md

 HTML-formatted emails allow you to create visually appealing and interactive email content.
 They are commonly used for marketing campaigns, newsletters, and personalized communication because they can include images, links, and custom styling.

 ### How can I set up Aspose.Email for Java in my project?
-To set up Aspose.Email for Java, download the library from the official website, and add the JAR files to your project's classpath.
+To set up Aspose.Email for Java, download the library from the website, and add the JAR files to your project's classpath.
 You'll also need a valid license to use the library in a production environment.

 ### Can I customize the HTML content of the email?
 Yes, you can fully customize the HTML content of your email.
 You can include headings, paragraphs, images, links, and any other HTML elements to create rich and engaging email messages.